Register your office to receive a $50 credit towards your first case.

 It’s a good practice to inspect every case as soon as it arrives, but it’s especially critical for rush orders.
 Open the box and check the product to make sure it matches your prescription and meets your standards.
 A reliable lab will consistently deliver high-quality work, whether it’s a single crown or a complex dental implant case, giving you confidence in the restoration you provide to your patient.

-How to Prepare Your Team for Rush Cases
+Getting Your Team Ready for Rush Cases

 A rush case doesn’t have to throw your practice into chaos.
 With some foresight, you can create an efficient process that keeps stress low and patient satisfaction high.
 The key is building a framework for your team to follow before an urgent situation arises.
 By defining roles, balancing the workload, and planning for the unexpected, you can turn a potential crisis into a smooth experience for everyone involved.

-Assign Clear Roles and Responsibilities
+Define Clear Roles and Responsibilities for Your Team

 When a rush case appears, the last thing you need is confusion.
 Designating one or two team members as your lab case managers can make a world of difference.
 This person becomes the go-to for all lab communications, from submitting the initial digital scans to tracking progress.
 Having a single point of contact prevents miscommunication and ensures someone is accountable.
 It streamlines the entire process, reduces the chance of errors, and frees up other team members to focus on their duties.
 This simple step creates clarity and confidence when the pressure is on.

-Create a Fair Workload Distribution Plan
+Create a Plan for Fair Workload Distribution

 Urgent cases add extra tasks to an already busy day.
 Without a plan, one person can easily get buried in work, leading to burnout and mistakes.
 A well-organized system helps your practice run more smoothly and keeps everyone on the same page.
 Before a rush case happens, map out how the additional responsibilities will be shared.
 Who will handle patient communication?
 Who will prep the digital files?
 By distributing these tasks evenly, you ensure no one is overwhelmed and that the quality of care for all your patients remains consistently high.